fjp/fjp.github.io/collections/_2wd-robot/2020-02-15-ros-integration.md

 The rest of the launch file loads three nodes:

-- `joint_state_publisher` used to manipulate joint states with the optional gui (depending on `use_gui` parameter) and to read current joint states using a `source_list` parameter (not used in this example).
+- [`joint_state_publisher`](http://wiki.ros.org/joint_state_publisher) used to manipulate joint states with the optional gui (depending on `use_gui` parameter) and to read current joint states using a `source_list` parameter (not used in this example).
-- `robot_state_publisher` to publish transformations to `tf` which is required for packages such as visualization
+- [`robot_state_publisher`](http://wiki.ros.org/robot_state_publisher) package helps to publish the state of the robot to `tf`.
+This package subscribes to joint states of the robot and publishes the 3D pose of each link using the kinematic representation from the URDF model.
+This is required for packages such as visualization.
-- `rviz` used to visualize the robot.
+- [`rviz`](http://wiki.ros.org/rviz) used to visualize the robot.
 In the launch file a rviz configuration is loaded, which takes the burden of configuring RViz manually after each startup.

 ## Simulation in Gazebo